-Because of this close proximity, the planet’s temperatures exceed 800 Kelvin (or 980°F), which is hot enough to permanently ward off water in liquid form.
-Our current models say that a planet like this—that is, one that is composed mostly of hydrogen gas, but with such high surface temperatures—should have significant quantities of methane in its atmosphere.
+Because of this close proximity, the planet’s temperatures exceeds 526ºC (or 980°F), which is hot enough to ward off water in liquid form.
+Yet, our current models indicate that a planet like this. which is composed mostly of hydrogen gas and has such high surface temperatures, should have significant quantities of methane in its atmosphere.

-And therein lies the second mystery… carbon monoxide should not be present to this degree, as it becomes scarce when temperatures soar above a certain threshold.
+And therein lies the second mystery — carbon monoxide should not be present to this degree, as it becomes scarce when temperatures soar above a certain threshold.

-According to a scientist from the Kepler team, “Carbon, when it is cold, likes to hold onto hydrogen, but if it is hotter it likes to throw off the the hydrogen and steal oxygen from, say, water molecules, to make carbon monoxide.”
+As Astronaut reports, “Carbon, when it is cold, likes to hold onto hydrogen, but if it is hotter it likes to throw off the the hydrogen and steal oxygen from, say, water molecules, to make carbon monoxide.”

-In a press release from the University of Warwick, a team of researchers revealed that this planet is caving in to the pressures exerted on it by its parent star.
+In the years since Gliese 436 b was discovered, many new developments have come to light.
+In a press release from the University of Warwick, a team of researchers revealed that some of the planet is evapotating due to pressures exerted on it by its parent star.

-To understand what this means, we must go back to 2013, when spectral analysis of Gliese 436 b proved inconsistent with other observations, suggesting it may have clouds in its atmosphere.
+To understand what this means, we must go back to 2013, when a spectral analysis of Gliese 436 b proved inconsistent with other observations, suggesting it may have clouds in its atmosphere.

 By studying its transmission spectrum once more, the researchers from Warwick learned that a large cloud is situated between us and GJ 436b.
 This cloud, which presumably escaped from its planet’s atmosphere, is largely composed of hydrogen, and it continues to trail behind.